benmiller314/dsam2024fall/schedule.md

 In preparation for our final class, **pre-record** a now-<strong>10</strong>-minute presentation on your independent project, which we can view in class and discuss.
 For this iteration, you should be able to _look back through your journal and your **public-facing project site**_ to answer the following:

-* What materials (objects, processing steps, arguments) are you providing on your site?
+* What materials (sources, processing steps, arguments) are you providing on your site?
 * How have you prepared your materials for presentation to a public readership?
 * When you look back at your initial goals, where have you ended up?
 * What have you learned in the process that could apply to future projects?